JonasBchrt/cold-snapshot-demo/README.md

 > Ignacio Fernández-Hernández and Kai Borre.
 “Snapshot positioning without initial information”.
 In: *GPS Solutions* 20.4 (Mar.
 2016), pp. 605–616

+There is a [discussion in another repository](https://github.com/JonasBchrt/snapshot-gnss-algorithms/discussions/2) with more details on my cold snapshot GNSS implementation.

 ## Setup

 Clone [snapshot-gnss-algorithms](https://github.com/JonasBchrt/snapshot-gnss-algorithms) to your machine.